2020PB/police-brutality/reports/Ohio.md

 ### Peaceful protester sprayed in the face with mace | May 30th

-Seemingly without warning, a protester holding a sign was maced in the face.
+Seemingly without warning, a protester holding a sign was maced in the face near High and Broad streets.

 tags: less-lethal, mace, pepper-spray, protester, spray

 id: oh-columbus-3

-geolocation:
+geolocation: 39.9621421,-83.0006729

 **Links**

 * https://twitter.com/rottenstrwbry/status/1266805467990446081

-### Police pepperspray protesters for chanting | May 30th

-Unarmed protesters peacefully chanting when an officer starts randomly pepper-spraying them.

-tags: less-lethal, pepper-spray, protester, spray

-id: oh-columbus-4

-geolocation:

-**Links**

 * https://twitter.com/greg_doucette/status/1266878189537824772